 Participants to the course will learn how to:

-- to get the parents involved in preventing bullying;
+- To get the parents involved in its prevention;

-- use educational platforms to promote bullying prevention;
+- Use educational platforms to promote its prevention;

 Day 1 – Course introduction